gabetucker2/gostack/documentation/faq.md

  **Question:** How difficult is it to learn ***gostack***?

- To rate the difficulty of our tutorials' content from 1 (friendly to new programmers) to 5 (friendly to Go veterans):
+ Rating the difficulty of our tutorials' contents from 1 (friendly to new programmers) to 5 (friendly to Go veterans):
  * [Installation](installation.md)
    * Conceptually: 2
    * In practice: 1